- Starts: 29/04/2019 6:30 pm

-This exhibit will be presented thanks to the support of the town community Coeur de Nacre, the Normandy Region and its private partners: RTE, Veolia, CIC and Hyper U.
+This exhibition is presented thanks to the support of the town community Coeur de Nacre, the Normandy Region and its private partners: RTE, Veolia, CIC and Hyper U.

 More than a museum dedicated to the landings on D-Day, the Juno Beach Centre is a place of memory representing a whole nation.
 It recalls the participation of Canada in the Second World War and its important contribution to the liberation of Western Europe.
 Canada itself emerged transformed from the conflict.

 Devolved to the 3rd Canadian Infantry Division, Juno Beach stretched from Graye-sur-Mer to Saint-Aubin-sur-Mer.
 On D-Day, despite the difficulties to neutralize some German strongpoints and a relatively high casualty rate, Canadian troops were able to penetrate deep inland before being blocked overnight northwest of Caen.

 The ‘In their footsteps’ exhibit: the story of these men and women who lived the Landing They are called Léonard, Thomas or Françoise.
 They are Canadian, British or French, soldiers or civilians and they were here in June 1944 on

 The cemetery at Bény-sur-Mer, located a few miles from Juno Beach, is one of two Canadian military cemeteries in Normandy.
 In total they harbour 4.800 graves of soldiers killed during the fighting in the summer of 1944.
 The tombstones demonstrate the importance of Canadian participation in the liberation of France and Northwestern Europe.